Beauty Pageant (Parks and Recreation): Plot

 Leslie and Tom arrive at the pageant.
-Leslie, who wants the Miss Pawnee winner to be dignified and graceful, favors Susan (Anne Elizabeth Gregory), a student and children's hospital volunteer.
-But the other judges favor Trish (April Marie Eden), an attractive but untalented and unintelligent woman.
+Leslie, who wants the Miss Pawnee winner to be dignified and graceful, favors Susan, a student and children's hospital volunteer.
+But the other judges favor Trish, an attractive but untalented and unintelligent woman.
 Tom is particularly impressed with Trish, even when she answers Leslie's question about how "we as citizens can improve on the great experiment?" by making fluffy remarks about America and expressing a distaste for immigrants.
 April puts on an act by pretending to be a shallow beauty contestant, but instantly quits when she learns the $600 prize actually consists of gift certificates for a fence company.

 After the contest, the judges deliberate.
-Tom and the other judges (Susan Yeagley, Frank Medrano, Worth Howe) all immediately agree Trish should win, but Leslie insists on further discussion.
+Tom and the other judges all immediately agree Trish should win, but Leslie insists on further discussion.
 She pushes for Susan to win, but the judges eventually settle on Trish.
 After the pageant ends, Leslie makes a speech congratulating Susan anyway, and claiming the "Susans" of the world will carry on, even when they lose to the "Trishes" of the world.
 Dave approaches Leslie at the pageant and asks her again on a date.
 When she hesitates, he tells her she should call him if she changes her mind.
 As Dave leaves, he bumps into Trish, whom he pushes past without much notice, impressing Leslie.
 They set up a date the next day and Dave tries to impress Leslie by showing he has memorized the names of all the female politicians in her photographs.
-Meanwhile, Tom has tried to pick up girls at the pageant by giving him his house keys with none of them showing up, but he reveals that he has been robbed twice.
+Meanwhile, Tom has tried to pick up girls at the pageant by giving them his house keys with none of them showing up, but he reveals that he has been robbed twice.